mmdolbow/SQLPond/README.md

 ,CTY_NAME AS 'NAME'
 FROM [COUNTY]

---Query the COUNTY table and mod the name column (using || for SQL Lite concatenation) SELECT
+--Query the COUNTY table and mod the name column SELECT
 COUNTYFIPS AS 'CODE'
---,CTY_NAME || ' County' AS 'NAME' --uses SQL Lite concatenation method, for w3schools
-,CTY_NAME + ' County' AS 'NAME' --SQL Server syntax, for sqlfiddle.com
+,CTY_NAME + ' County' AS 'NAME'
 FROM [COUNTY]

 --Query the CTU table with some manipulations